 Some may think it is trivial to observe chipmunks, never mind learn from them something to better our own lives.
 We are after all the superior race and are more evolved than chipmunks, right?
 Well, I cannot say that I agree with that outlook one bit.
 Our actions in how we live with each other and this planet do not model this very well either.

 We have been living in a projected duality for so long, fueling division between us, instead of unity.
-We fight amongst each other competing mindlessly for resources, and not even to sustain life, but to sustain status, power and control.
-I don’t think there is another species on this planet who acts in such a destructive way.
+We fight amongst each other competing mindlessly for resources, and not even to sustain life, but to sustain status, power, and control.
+I don’t think there is another species on this planet that acts in such a destructive way.
 It is time to wake up.

 Tom Shadyac, from the film “I AM”